zzxwill/oss/intl.en-US/SDK Reference/Node. js/FAQ.md

 # FAQ {#concept_63401_zh .concept}

-This topic lists common questions and answers.
+This topic describes common problems that may occur in the use of OSS Node.js SDK and the solutions for the problems.

 ## How to enable HTTPS access {#section_zgn_myk_lfb .section}

-When you initialize the SDK, you can input the following parameters:

--   region: This parameter is the region used when you applied for the OSS service, such as `oss-cn-hangzhou`.
-Complete region list can be viewed in [OSS Nodes](../../../../../reseller.en-US/Developer Guide/Endpoint/Regions and endpoints.md#).
--   internal: Use in combination with `region`.
-If `internal` is specified to `true`, visit the intranet node.
--   secure: Use in combination with `region`.
-If `secure` is specified to `true`, use the HTTPS for access.
--   endpoint: For example, `http://oss-cn-hangzhou.aliyuncs.com`.
-If the `endpoint` is specified, the `region` is ignored.
-You can specify HTTPS or IP when using `endpoint`.
+To enable HTTPS access, specify the value of the secure parameter to true when initializing the SDK.

 ## How to obtain the upload progress { .section}

-You can obtain the upload progress when using [multipart upload](reseller.en-US/SDK Reference/Node. js/Upload objects.md#).
+You can specify the progress parameter to obtain the upload progress when performing [multipart upload](reseller.en-US//Upload objects.md#) operations.

 ## How to obtain the download progress { .section}

-The node can calculate the download progress based on the size of the download traffic.
+The download progress is calculated based on the size of the download traffic in OSS Node.js SDK.

 ## How to upload Base64-encoded images { .section}

-Convert the Base64 content to a File object and upload it to the OSS server on the call API.
+Convert the images to File objects and upload them to the OSS server by calling APIs.

 ```
  function dataURLtoFile(dataurl, filename) {